-- 10.1.1 Regular faculty members are normally appointed on the basis of a twelve-month academic year which runs from August 1 to July 31. - 10.1.2 Professors - 10.1.2.1 The instructional assignment for the academic year normally consists of approximately eight months.
-In addition to this instructional assignment, Professors shall normally (except under Article 12.2.3) spend two months on campus engaged in the preparation and review of courses, the interviewing of prospective students, professional development, the ordering of supplies and equipment, and other non-instructional activities of the University.
+- 10.1.1 Regular faculty members are normally appointed on the basis of a twelve-month academic year which runs from August 1 to July 31. - 10.1.1.1 Limited term contract faculty members are normally appointed on the basis of a twelve-month academic year which runs from August 1 to July 31, within the constraints of the contract's start and end date, or for one semester contracts. - 10.1.2 Professors and Limited Term Contract Instructors - 10.1.2.1 The instructional assignment for the academic year normally consists of approximately eight months.
+In addition to this instructional assignment, Professors and limited term contract Instructors shall normally (except under Article 12.2.3) spend two months on campus engaged in the preparation and review of courses, the interviewing of prospective students, professional development, the ordering of supplies and equipment, and other non-instructional activities of the University.
 In the event an instructional faculty member is unable to access a six week continuous period to conduct non-instructional activities described above in a given academic year, subject to the approval of the Dean, the instructional faculty member may be provided with a six week continuous period to conduct non-instructional activities in the following academic year.
-Such approval will not be unreasonably denied. - 10.1.2.2 Newly appointed regular Professors shall normally commence duties on the campus on August 1 of their first contract year. - 10.1.2.3 For the period between Christmas Day and New Year's Day when institutional services have been minimized, the normal attendance expectations of instructional faculty members will be relaxed provided that they have completed their duties. - 10.1.3 Non-Instructional Faculty Members - 10.1.3.1 The length of assignment for non-instructional faculty members shall normally be eleven months.
-However, for counsellors, librarians and librarians - Media Services the length of assignment shall normally be ten months.
+Such approval will not be unreasonably denied. - 10.1.2.2 Newly appointed regular Professors and limited term contract Instructors shall normally commence duties on the campus on August 1 of their first contract year. - 10.1.2.3 For the period between Christmas Day and New Year's Day when institutional services have been minimized, the normal attendance expectations of instructional faculty members will be relaxed provided that they have completed their duties. - 10.1.3 Non-Instructional Faculty Members

+.1 The length of assignment for non-instructional faculty members shall normally be eleven months.
+However, for counsellors and advisors the length of assignment shall normally be ten months.